opensearch-project/documentation-website/_dashboards/visualize/viz-index.md

 ### VisBuilder

 VisBuilder is a drag-and-drop data visualization tool in Dashboards.
 It gives you an immediate view of your data without the need to preselect the data source or visualization type output.
 Currently, VisBuilder can be used to create the following Dashboards visualization types: Area, Bar, Line, Metric, and Data Table.
-See [VisBuilder]({{site.url}}{{site.baseurl}}/dashboards/visualize/visbuilder/) to learn how to create and use drag-and-drop visualizations in Dashboards.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/vis-builder-2.png" width="600" height="600" alt="Example VisBuilder in OpenSearch Dashboards">